Second Hungarian Republic: Beginnings

 From September 1944 until April 1945, as World War II in Europe drew to a close, the Red Army occupied Hungary.
 The Siege of Budapest lasted almost two months and much of the city was destroyed.
 Neither the Western Allies nor the Soviet Union supported any changes to Hungary's pre-1938 borders, so the peace treaty signed by Hungary in 1947 declared that "The decisions of the Vienna Award of 2 November 1938 are declared null and void".
 This meant that Hungary's borders were moved back to those that existed on 1 January 1938 and it lost the territories it had regained between 1938 and 1941.
-The Soviet Union also annexed Sub-Carpathia, some of which had been part of Hungary before 1938.
+The Soviet Union also annexed Trans-Carpathia, some of which had been part of Hungary before 1938.

 The Soviets set up an alternative government in Debrecen on 21 December 1944 before capturing Budapest between 18 January and 13 February, 1945.
 Zoltán Tildy became the provisional prime minister.
-The Soviet government would demand not merely the return of all materials taken from the USSR, but also the payment of 300 million USD in commodities to Moscow, 200 million to Czechoslovakia and 100 million to Romania.
+The Soviet government would demand the return of all materials taken from the USSR, as well as reparations of 300 million USD in commodities to Moscow, 200 million to Czechoslovakia and 100 million to Romania.